-This is a golf tracker that is billed as one of smallest and lightest sensors on the market.
-PIQ provides you with real-time information on your game, and includes a range finder, a swing analyzer, and a shot-tracker.
+This is a golf tracker that is billed as one of smallest and lightest on the market.
+PIQ provides info on your game, and includes a range finder, a swing analyzer, and a shot-tracker.

 The sensor fits on your glove and communicates with your smartphone to display your distance to the green in real time.
 What you essentially get is a a bright LED display on your glove that tells you at a glance just how far you have to go to a particular hole.

-It doesn’t end here, as the device uses NFC tags attached to your clubs to track shots.
-This creates an interesting pre-shot ritual.
+It doesn’t end here, though, as the device uses NFC tags attached to your clubs to track shots.
+This creates an interesting ritual.
 Each time you take a shot, you tap the end of the club to your PIQ device to register which club you’re using.
-The app will keep score for you.

-Next, there is the swing analysis.
-PIQ takes data from a 13-axis motion sensor to analyze your swing.
-You will need your smartphone though to access the information.
+For swing analysis, PIQ takes data from a 13-axis motion sensor .
 PIQ automatically tracks your tempo, swing path and club head speed for every shot.
 At the same time, it’s recording the distance of every shot you hit and where you hit it from so that you can analyze your round later.